 - Locate to your MKV file in terminal/cmd and do as follows:

 ffmpeg -i "original file name.mkv" -codec copy newname.mp4

 - Note: access to the address bar of explorer and enter "CMD" if you're unable to access to CMD via the directory.

 - Now import the MP4 file to Premiere Pro CC for further editing.

 So above are the fixes for MKV not supported in Premiere Pro.
-Hope they can get you out of trouble.
+Hope they can get you out of the trouble.

 Part 3.
 How to Import MKV File to Premiere Pro?

 As MKV was a native support format in Adobe Premiere Pro CC 2018 12.1 and earlier, you can import MKV files to the earlier versions.
 Also, after converting, you can import any video format to Adobe Premiere Pro for editing.
 So, below are detailed steps to import MKV file and other videos to Premiere Pro for your reference.